spraakbanken/korp-backend/tests/README.md

    If a structural attribute has no annotations, the annotations should be specified as an empty list.

+   If _corpus_`.attrs.yaml` lacks `pos_attributes` or
+   `struct_attributes` information, the missing information is obtained with approach 2 if applicable, otherwise with approach 3.

 2. If _corpus_`.attrs.yaml` does not exist, the attributes can be specified at the top of the VRT file as XML comments (an extension to the VRT format):